anusha-murali/anusha-murali.github.io/DP/domino.md

 **Case 4**

+We could also build a $2 \times n$ rectangular grid by adding a tromino to an existing grid, which has a $1 \times 1$ hole at the bottom right as shown in the following diagram.

 <p align = "center">
 <img width="230" alt="domino_4" src="https://github.com/user-attachments/assets/cf8c7d69-7935-4e2d-9ae8-d2d727d8e263" />
 </p>

+Let $h(n)$ be the number of ways to create the structure, which has a $1\times 1$ hole at the right bottom and has a top length of $n$.
+We will find a recurrence expression to determine $h(n)$ below.

 **Runtime**: The total number of additions and multiplications done by the two `for` loops result in a runtime of $O(n^2)$.